nuita/panchira/README.md

 **Please use this gem with appropriate censoring and age-restricting.
 Never violate local laws and copyrights.**

-If you are running one of the websites we cover and feel negative about it, please contact to the community or the author([@kypkyp](https://github.com/kypkyp)).
+If you are running one of the websites we cover and feel negative about it, please contact the community or the author([@kypkyp](https://github.com/kypkyp)).

 ## Installation